alexmoiseyenko/rsschool-cv/cv.md

 Telegram/Skype | Lessmond

 ## About
 I’m junior JS dev who is currently looking for new opportunities.
 I’m passionate about software development and web technologies.

+For now, I want to improve my current knowledge and learn a lot of new things, from both frontend and backend sides.
+I love to learn new things, whether it's about computer science or about travel, economics, etc. I believe that a person should constantly explore the world around them and always need to learn something new.

 Although I don't have a lot of commercial experience, I have much more valuable qualities - curiosity and strong desire to learn.
 I hope I can grow up with you as a professional.